 Educational Materials

 Online, the CDC and Mayo Clinic have lots of helpful guides.
 They explain symptoms, treatments, and how to live better with lupus.
-They also share important stats on lupus to help you choose the best treatment.
+They also share essential stats on lupus to help you choose the best treatment.

 Finding a Specialist